michaeljclark/crefl/README.md

 ---

-## crefl model
+## Crefl model

-_crefl_ implements a data model based on the description of the C data types in ISO/IEC 9899:9999 with minor changes.
+_Crefl_ implements a data model based on the description of the C data types in ISO/IEC 9899:9999 with minor changes.
 The following sections describe:

 - primary types to model the type system